Go to Reviews.org US Edition

 - ...but a lot of value in features, bundles and customer care

 In our NBN provider analysis, Aussie Broadband scored a respectable 4-star rating in our price category.
-But that just means that Aussie Broadband’s NBN speed tiers are a fraction more than you might pay with other providers.
-It’s not the most expensive, but not the cheapest either.
-It’s all the small value-adds that Aussie Broadband offers, like top-tier customer service, transparency on its CVC and POIs (more on those further down the page), and bundle deals for home phones and seniors, that make its higher price worth every cent.
+It’s not the cheapest provider available, but realistically, Aussie Broadband’s NBN plans will cost you only a fraction more than you might pay with others.
+It’s all the small value-adds that Aussie Broadband offers, like top-tier customer service, transparency on its CVC and POIs (more on those further down the page), and bundle deals for entertainment, home phones and seniors, that make its higher price worth every cent.

 Aussie Broadband is also home to the most varied plans, with everything from the most basic NBN 12 plan to Ultrafast NBN 1000.
 They even created a new speed tier – NBN 75 – designed to fill the gap between NBN 50 and NBN 100.